roboception/rc_visard_ros/rc_visard_driver/README.md

 - `enable_tf`: If true then the node subscribes to the rc_visard's dynamics-pose stream and publishes them on tf.
   Default: false

+- `enable_visualization_markers`: If true, additional visualization markers are published that visualize the rc_visard's dynamics state (velocities and accelerations), see `/dynamics_visualization_markers` topic.
+Default: false

 - `autostart_dynamics`: If true, the rc_visard's dynamics module is turned on with this ROS node's start up.
 Default: false

 - `autostop_dynamics`: If true, the rc_visard's dynamics module is turned off when this ROS node shuts down.
+Default: false

+- `autopublish_trajectory`: If true, results of the `get_trajectory` service
+  calls are automatically published to `/trajectory` topic.
   Default: false

 #### Dynamic-reconfigure Parameters